Manta-Network/docs/docs/guides/DolphinBridge.md

 Now let's bridge some tokens!

-### Bridge from Kusama & Karura to Dolphin Testnet
+### Bridge betwen Kusama / Karura and Dolphin Testnet

-   Select the parachain you are sending from, the token you are sending, and the amount to bridge into your current account address.
-Press 'Submit' button to initialize a bridge transaction:
+   Select the chains you want to bridge between, the token type, and amount you want to bridge.
+Your current account will send funds on the "From" chan, and receive them on the "To" chain.
+Press the "Submit" button to begin the transaction:

    <div style={{textAlign: 'center'}}>
     <img alt="bridge-from-kusama" src="/img/guides/bridge_from_kusama.png" width="50%"/>
    </div>
    <br/>
-   Your browser wallet will prompt you to approve the transfer, and then publish it to the Dolphin blockchain:
+   Your browser wallet will prompt you to approve the transfer, and then publish it on chain.
 <br/>
 <br/>
    <div style={{textAlign: 'center'}}>